 In Canada, there are no federal policies that govern the care of children with diabetes in schools.
-Education is under the jurisdiction of each province and it is up to the province or individual school boards to put in place a policy or other form of protection for children with diabetes in their school systems.
+Education is under the jurisdiction of each province.
+It is therefore up to the province or individual school boards to put in place a policy or other form of protection for children with diabetes in their school systems.

 Currently most provinces and territories have implemented some sort of framework to protect the rights and health of children with diabetes in school.
 The level of assistance available can still vary from province to province.

 ALBERTA’S POLICIES FOR CHILDREN WITH TYPE 1 DIABETES IN SCHOOL

 Alberta operates under the authority of the Alberta School Act.
 In 2019, they implemented a provincial policy for children with diabetes in school.

 It suggests that children with type 1 diabetes should have an Individual Care Plan.
 The plan will address both daily management and offer an emergency plan.
 They should be developed with collaboration between parents, the school, and health service partners.
 They should be reviewed, and changed if needed, on an annual basis.

 The new guidelines for treatment of children with type 1 diabetes in Alberta further outline the roles and responsibilities of the student, parents, and the school.
 The guidelines state that “Working cooperatively with parents/guardians, school staff, healthcare professionals and community service providers is critical to a successful ICP and management of the child/student’s medical needs.”